neu-se/CS4530-Spring-2022/Assignments/HW4/hw4.md

 * Task 3: Filter out inactive conversation areas [10 points]
 * Task 4: Create a useEffect hook that subscribes to `onOccupantsChange` events for the conversation area [10 points]
 * Task 5: Update the list of occupants displayed in response to `onOccupantsChange` events [20 points]

+Updated handout 3/16 corrects the name of the test on line 169 of `ConversationAreasListTest.test.tsx` from: `When checking usernames, it sorts conversation areas by topic` to: `When checking usernames, it sorts conversation areas by label` (change is only to name of test, contents of test are same)

 ## Submission Instructions
 Submit your assignment in GradeScope.
 The easiest way to get into GradeScope the first time is to first